top of page

 ON-LINE TEXTS

 The published books are supported by a number of on-line texts, hosted on https://independent.academia.edu/MalcolmAtkin as pdf files.
-Two of the most popular downloads are Myth and Reality: the Second World War Auxiliary Units (now also available HERE) and Appendix 2 of Section D for Destruction, which provided the first comprehensive list of the officers and agents of Section D. A new edition will be uploaded in October 2023.
-Coming soon is also a new study of the use of .22 rifles in the Home Guard and Auxiliary Units.
+Two of the most popular downloads are Myth and Reality: the Second World War Auxiliary Units (now also available HERE) and Appendix 2 of Section D for Destruction, which provided the first comprehensive list of the officers and agents of Section D. A new edition was uploaded in October 2023.

 Montage of Army Film and Photographic Unit